lingguan24/btc_arima/README.md

 # Result
 ![](./Figure_1.svg)
 # Conclusion
 The result is not much satisfactory due to calculation error and the model itself.
 Often than not, the fitted model does not have either AR part or MA part.
+But in the begining, the result is relatively more sensible.